VirtoCommerce/vc-module-elastic-search-8/README.md

 * **Search.ElasticSearch8.Key**: Specifies the password for the Elasticsearch server.
 * **Search.ElasticSearch8.CertificateFingerprint**: During development, you can provide the server certificate fingerprint.
 When present, it is used to validate the certificate sent by the server.
 The fingerprint is expected to be the hex string representing the SHA256 public key fingerprint.
 (Optional)

+* **Search.ElasticSearch8.EnableDebugMode**: Turns on settings that aid in debugging so that the original request and response JSON can be inspected.
+It also always asks the server for the full stack trace on errors.
+[Read more details here](https://github.com/elastic/elasticsearch-net/blob/main/docs/client-concepts/troubleshooting/debug-mode.asciidoc#L17).
+(Optional: Default value is false.)

 ## Samples
 Here are some sample configurations for different scenarios: